xlaurahu/CorrDiffSCIL/troubleshoot.md

 ### NIM Authentication

-If the status of your NIM alternates between `ImagePullOff`  and `ErrImagePull` with your NIM connection shows a 402 error on your JupyterHub, that means you encountered an authentication error.
+If the status of your NIM alternates between `ImagePullOff`  and `ErrImagePull`, and your NIM connection returns a 402 error in JupyterHub, that indicates you encountered an authentication error.
-You typically encounter this when you try to deploy the NIM from a different device(found out the hard way ...).
+You typically encounter this when you try to deploy the NIM from a device other than the one you registered.

 To troubleshoot, first delete your deployment, then delete your old API Key and generate a new one [HERE](https://build.nvidia.com/explore/discover).

-In your terminal, paste the following code, change <NAMESPACE> into your namespace, and replace <YOUR API KEY> with your new key:
+In your terminal, paste the following code.
+Remember to change <NAMESPACE> into your namespace, and replace <YOUR API KEY> with your new key:

 ```bash
 #delete your previous secret